If you’re ever between jobs or in a situation where there’s a temporary gap in your health insurance, one of our short-term plans could be the answer.

 Simply put, a short-term health insurance plan, also known as temporary health insurance, is a medical plan with a limited duration.
 They are designed to bridge gaps in your health care coverage during a period of transition, like graduating from college, or starting a new job where you may have to wait for new coverage to begin.

-Medical Mutual's short-term plans offer the security of comprehensive coverage and provide protection from catastrophic and unexpected healthcare emergencies for three months.
+Medical Mutual's short-term plans offer the security of comprehensive coverage and provide protection from catastrophic and unexpected healthcare emergencies for 364 days.
 They also cover well child services (to age 9), well child care exams, immunizations, labs, routine mammograms and routine pap tests.

 Important Things to Keep in Mind